doe300/cpptest-lite/Readme.md

 - new macros to compare with allowed error, **TEST_ASSERT_ULP** and **TEST_ASSERT_ULP_MSG**
 - allows to register test suites from different files than the main test entry-point, thanks to @mondegreengames
 - can now generate JUnit XML format via *XMLOutput*
+- can list all registered test-methods (via `--list-tests` command-line option) and run test-methods matching a pattern (via `--test-pattern` command-line option)

 ### Behavior driven development
 - As of version 0.6 BDD is supported as a completely new feature